Samettarim/acss-bem-oocss-smacss/README.md

 }
 ```

-Name all Elements to scale and create a modular Architecture
+Name all Elements to scale and create a modular Architecture.

 SMACSS-style CSS (LESS):
 ```less